 Inside, the look isn’t as polarising as the exterior and more-traditional Lexus values such as build quality and expensive material choice are at play here.
 Whether it’s the soft leather-wrapped dashboard or the satisfyingly expensive feel of the buttons, you’re sure to enjoy your time in the Lexus NX.

 Space for passengers is quite good, especially in the back, where the lack of a hump in the floor means three adults have just about equal amounts of room back there – there’s acres of legroom and decent amounts of headroom, too.
 Up front, the seats are arguably the best in class, providing better support as well as being more comfortable than just about any similarly-priced alternative.

 The Lexus NX is a good leftfield SUV but you owe it to yourself to at least test drive the alternatives

 Now that you’ve read about the good stuff, it’s time for the not so good – the engines and the way it drives.
-Well, it’s only not so good when you drive it back to back with alternatives such as the GLC, Q5 and F-Pace – in isolation, the Lexus NX has low running costs thanks to it’s hybrid-only option, while motorway cruising is as relaxed as you expect a Lexus to be.
+Well, it’s only not so good when you drive it back to back with alternatives such as the Q5, F-Pace and GLC; in isolation, the Lexus NX has low running costs thanks to its hybrid-only option, while motorway cruising is as relaxed as you expect a Lexus to be.

 Another area that sets the Lexus NX behind the competition is the limited engine range – there’s just one, a hybrid.
 There are no beefy diesel engines so heavy towing is off the table.
-The actual engine are far from bad – it is powerful enough and have some impressive on-paper fuel economy figures.
+The actual engine is far from bad – it is powerful enough and has some impressive on-paper fuel economy figures.
 The problem comes when you ask it to move this spacious SUV along with its substantial amount of standard equipment resulting in real-world fuel economy values that are far from those advertised but still pretty impressive for the size of the car.